 "Carl Peters" was commissionde on 06.01.40 for the 1.S-Flotilla.
 Sisterschip "Adolf Lüderitz".

 "Carl Peters" during the occupation of Bergen received a hit by the Kvarven-Landbattery (Byfjord) in the mast, which did not cause a big damage.
 Since the 1.S-Flotilla was transported to the Black Sea in spring 1942, "Carl Peters" came initially to the 6. and subsequently to the 8.S-Flotilla.
 On 01.09.43 she was finally assigned to the S-Boats-Schoolflotilla.
 When in June 1944 the S-Boats-Trainingdivision was installed she came to tne newly formed 3.
 S-Boats-Schoolflotilla.
 After a hit by a mine in the Gelting Bight "Carl Peters" sank on 14.05.45 .

 "Carl Peters" with S-Boats af 3rd S-SchulFltl - Picture: H. Büchting

 After a hit by a mine when weighing anchor in the Gelting Bight "Carl Peters" sank on 14.5.45.
-The complete complement could be rescued.
+One man was wounded.

 Sinking of "Carl Peters" in Gelting Bight - Picture: Sepp Struppe, KspA Steinberg

 The ship was laying in the bight bottom up until 1950 when it was turned around, brought up and pumped out.
-She was towed to Kiel-Wik and finally broken up.
+She was towed to Kiel-Wik and finally broken up 1952/53.